phoffer/crystalized_ruby/README.md

 Make sure Crystal is installed (Homebrew on OSX is fine)

 Test and benchmark scripts both require [fast_blank](https://github.com/SamSaffron/fast_blank) and [active_support](https://github.com/rails/rails/tree/master/activesupport), mainly for comparison.
 Test script also uses [descriptive_statistics](https://github.com/thirtysixthspan/descriptive_statistics).
 None of these are required to get this up and running, I'm just using them in those scripts for some comparisons.
-I should add a Gemfile but I'm just playing around for now.
+There's a Gemfile to install them if desired.

 ```
 make